 So, You Were Asked to be the Sunday School Superintendent!

 I received an e-mail from someone who was appointed to be the Sunday School Superintendent in his church.
 He asked for help as he had no training.
 Perhaps some of my response could be helpful to others in the same situation.
-My comments were assuming that he was going into an already existing program with established ways of doing things, a curriculum already chosen, etc.
+My comments reflect that he was going into an already existing program with established ways of doing things, a curriculum already chosen, etc.

 1) Learn what expectations your church has for someone in the role of Sunday School superintendent.